miseEnPlace-i/lapr2/docs/SprintB/US13/US13_SpecifyNewVaccine.md

-# US 006 - To create a Task
+# US 12 - Specify a new vaccine and its administration process

 ## 1. Requirements Engineering